Louis Bouët: Early years

 but Bouët was not a believer and wanted to become a teacher.

 He managed to gain admission in 1897 to the École normale in Angers.

 He was influenced by the headmaster who was a socialist and supporter of Dreyfus.

 After leaving school Bouët was assigned to Trélazé and then Saumur, where he stayed for two years before being called up for military service.

 While at Saumur he spent time with Émile Masson who told him about libertarian doctrines.

 He met Gabrielle Dechezelles, an accountant in a wholesale grocery, and helped her prepare for her Brevet élémentaire examination.

 With a small inheritance he was able to return to college and earn his Brevet supérieur.

 He married Gabrielle and they were to have three children.

 Union activist

-In 1905 the Louis Bouët signed the manifesto of the teacher's union.
+In 1905 the Louis Bouët signed the manifesto of the teachers' union.

 Bouët joined the socialist party, the Section Française de l'Internationale Ouvrière (SFIO) in 1906.

 His revolutionary syndicalist views did not prevent Bouet from joining the socialist party, where he often defended "Hervéiste" concepts.

-In 1908 the Maine-et-Loire teacher's syndicate, led by Louis Bouët, advocated the organization of joint conferences of civil servants and workers.
+In 1908 the Maine-et-Loire teachers' syndicate, led by Louis Bouët, advocated the organization of joint conferences of civil servants and workers.